razorloaf/pretty-ugly-colors/README.md

 # Pretty Ugly Colors

-**A uniquely simple and conscious library full of pretty ugly colors.**
+**A uniquely simple yet mathmatically insane library full of pretty ugly colors—designed for accessibility.**

 ## Installation

-View the colors and how to install, import, and use at [docs.torstol.com/foundations/colors](https://docs.torstol.com/foundations/colors).
+View the colors and how to install, import, and use at [prettyugly.xyz](https://prettyugly.xyz).

 ## Author